drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 ### Metadata

-To edit a scene's metadata on the [Scene Editor](../scene-editor/get-started/about-editor.md), open a scene and click the **pencil icon**.
+To edit a scene's metadata in the [Scene Editor in Creator Hub](../scene-editor/get-started/about-editor.md), open a scene and click the **pencil icon**.

 ![](../../../.gitbook/assets/pencil-icon.png)